nclient/NClient/README.md

 - **Integration with ASP.NET:** clients are available for all controllers out of the box.
 - **Asynchronous requests:** asynchronous and synchronous requests are supported.
 - **Resilience:** resilience is provided by different strategies.
 There is Polly support.
-- **Serialization selection:** various serializers are avaliable for use: Newtonsoft JSON, system JSON, system XML, your own.
+- **Serialization selection:** various serializers are avaliable for use: System.Text.Json, Newtonsoft JSON, System.XML, MessagePack, Protobuf, your own.
 - **Response validation:** preset or custom validation of responses can be set.
 - **Auto mapping of responses:** native or your own models can be returned from the client instead of responses or DTO.
 - **Extension using handlers:** handlers allow to add custom logic to the client parts